DrC0ns0le/net-perf/README.md

 The net-perf service is responsible for monitoring the network performance of all network paths, and then dynamically optimises the routing to provide the best network performance possible.

+For generation of the WireGuard configuration files, you can use the following project [wg-mesh-dynamic-v2](https://github.com/DrC0ns0le/wg-mesh-dynamic-v2).

 ## Features

 - Continuous network performance monitoring